Digital Post

 4. Click on 'Cancel' to cancel your exemption.

 5. Confirm your email address and/or mobile number under your profile information.
-You will receive a notification when you receive new digital post in your digital mailbox.
-(Remember that you can only use Danish mobile numbers with the country code +45).
+Then, you will receive a notification when you receive new Digital Post.
+Please note that you can only use Danish mobile numbers with the country code +45.

 What happens if I move back to Denmark?